Damlaaulku/Postagram/README.md

 Explore Texts: Visitors to the website can read texts posted by various authors.
 The platform provides a rich collection of creative writings, ensuring a diverse reading experience.

 # Technology Stack
-The following technologies are utilized to build and run the Writer's Hub:
+The following technologies are utilized to build and run the Postagram:

 Frontend: